melissa-sa/melissa/README.md

 # Running Melissa
 ## Local Execution

-Running Melissa localy means that all processes run on your local machine, executed directly by the launcher without goign through a  batch scheduler.
-This is a mode usefull for initial testing and debugging.
+Running Melissa locally means that all processes run on your local machine, executed directly by the launcher without going through a  batch scheduler.
+This is a mode useful for initial testing and debugging.
 The `heat_example` test run from the [Getting Started](## Testing) section is a local execution.

 ## Virtual Cluster